 Standardize your data in your CRM

-Standardized, classified and updated data are the foundation for 100% personalized Cold Emails campaigns... and effective!
+Standardized, classified and updated data are the foundation for 100% personalized and effective Cold Email campaigns!
 The first name in the first name field, the last name in the last name field, etc... but how?
-Dropcontact, integrated into a CRM, will automatically detect the content of the fields and classify them if necessary, standardize them and make them usable
+Dropcontact, integrated into a CRM, will automatically detect the content of the fields and classify them if necessary, as well as standardize them and make them usable.

-- Standardize the capitalization of the First Name and Last Name
+- Standardizing the capitalization of the First Name and Last Name

-- Detect the inversions First Name / Last Name
+- Detecting the inversions First Name / Last Name

-- Add and standardize the business phone number
+- Adding and standardizing the business phone number

-- Standardize and clean the LinkedIn URLs (profile and company)
+- Standardizing and cleaning the LinkedIn URLs (profile and company)

 Everything is... automatic, adding or updating a contact or company record automatically triggers Dropcontact.